-- Upon request the building administrator will release a mentor or mentee from classroom duties to peer/coach/observe.
-The duration and the frequency of release time will be determined by the building administrator a nd mentor leader.
-Release time must have prior approval by the building administrator. - The mentor will conference with the fourth year teacher at least 30 minutes per month. - Mentoring for Year 4 is at the discretion of the building administrator in collaboration with the mentor. - Conferencing may include but shall not be limited to: - Scheduling common sessions - Releasing the mentor and the new teacher from a portion of their instructional and/or non-instructional duties. - Providing time for mentoring during superintendent conference days, before and after school day, and during summer orientation.
+- Year 1 - The mentor will conference with the first year teacher at least 30 minutes per month. - Upon request the building administrator will release a mentor or mentee from classroom duties to peer/coach/observe.
+The duration and the frequency of release time will be determined by the building administrator and mentor leader.
+Release time must have prior approval by the building administrator. - Year 2 - The mentor will conference with the second year teacher at least 30 minutes per month. - Upon request the building administrator will release a mentor or mentee from classroom duties to peer/coach/observe.
+The duration and the frequency of release time will be determined by the building administrator and mentor leader.
+Release time must have prior approval by the building administrator. - Year 3 - Upon request the building administrator will release a mentor or mentee from classroom duties to peer/coach/observe.
+The duration and the frequency of release time will be determined by the building administrator and mentor leader.
+Release time must have prior approval by the building administrator. - The mentor will conference with the third year teacher at least 30 minutes per month. - Year 4 - Mentoring for Year 4 is at the discretion of the building administrator in collaboration with the mentor - Upon request the building administrator will release a mentor or mentee from classroom duties to peer/coach/observe.
+The duration and the frequency of release time will be determined by the building administrator and mentor leader.
+Release time must have prior approval by the building administrator. - The mentor will conference with the fourth year teacher at least 30 minutes per month. - Conferencing may include but shall not be limited to: - Scheduling common sessions - Releasing the mentor and the new teacher from a portion of their instructional and/or non-instructional duties. - Providing time for mentoring during superintendent conference days, before and after school day, and during summer orientation.